 5. Poor Web Design

 Why should your site remain in the ’90s if you know that it will not inspire trust among viewers?
 It is also possible to have an attractive website with design issues.
-What happens when visitors find your website hard to navigate when seeking the information they need, which forces them to research elsewhere.
+When visitors find your website hard to navigate when seeking the information they need, it forces them to research elsewhere.